 School Enrolment/School Capacity

-A meeting of the School Enrolment/School Capacity Committee of the Whole Board was held in the Barry C. O’Connor Board Room at the Limestone District School Board Education Centre, 220 Portsmouth Avenue, Kingston, on Monday, May 27, 2013 at 6:45 p.m.
+A meeting of the School Enrolment/School Capacity Committee of the Whole Board was held on Monday, June 4, 2012, at the Limestone Education Centre, 220 Portsmouth Avenue, Kingston, at 7:05 p.m.

 Richard Holmes, Supervising Principal